 You can promote product usage with micro-targeted email campaigns.
 With CoreSuite, you can send usage prompts, training materials, and surveys via email reminders.
 Plus, you can target those campaigns to only reach the users who need help.

-You can also base Microsoft Office 365 budgets and chargebacks on actual usage.
-Each department in your company uses Microsoft Office 365 differently.
-Make your budgets and chargebacks more accurate with SKU data mapped to your business units, departments, locations, and more.
+You can also base Microsoft budgets and chargebacks on actual usage.
+Each department in your company uses Microsoft 365 differently.
+Make your budgets and chargebacks more accurate with SKU data mapped to your business units, departments, locations and more.

-M&A’s often involve layoffs.
-Fortunately, employee offboarding can be done safely, securely, and easily through a CoreSuite workflow.
-Workflow templates automate both provisioning and deprovisioning.
+M&As often involve layoffs.
+Fortunately, employee offboarding can be done safely, securely, and easily through CoreView’s workflow.
+Workflow templates automate both provisioning and de-provisioning.
 And with automation, IT ensures users have the right licenses to access the right infrastructure.
 IT can “clone” users or create them from templates to reduce errors and speed provisioning.
 With this approach, IT automates the entire user lifecycle: onboarding, configuration, provisioning, and removal.

-CoreSuite makes it exceptionally easy to manage end users.
+Workflows make it exceptionally easy to manage end users.
 Some provisioning processes can include 50 or more steps – all of which can be triggered by a single click – with full auditing implemented by default.
-This saves admin time, and ensures these processes are error free.
+This saves admin time and ensures these processes are error-free.

-One key lesson from the M&A experience is that deep, actionable, and consolidated reporting is critical to maintaining and governing O365.
-At the same time, when companies merge, there are advantages of a single tenant by allowing employees of the combined entity to collaborate – such as with Microsoft Teams.
-The companies really come together through a single address book, and standard ways of sharing documents, files, and data.
+One key lesson from the M&A experience is that deep, actionable, and consolidated reporting is critical to maintaining and governing Microsoft 365.
+At the same time, when companies merge, there are advantages to having a single tenant by allowing employees of the combined entity to collaborate – such as with Microsoft Teams.
+The companies really come together through a single address book, and standard ways of sharing documents, files and data.

-Now that we have walked through all six integration and O365 M&A governance steps, what does it all mean?
+Now that we have walked through all six integration and Microsoft 365 M&A governance steps, what does it all mean?
 “These steps help from a security aspect, a provisioning aspect, and for economies of scale by bringing the licensing purchasing power under a central authority.
-That typically has with it an economy of scale, increasing collaboration, allowing the collaboration to occur so that you realize the value of Microsoft Office 365 in a single tenant,” Smith argued.
+That typically has with it an economy of scale, increasing collaboration, allowing the collaboration to occur so that you realize the value of Microsoft 365 in a single tenant,” Nowicka argued.

 All this IT M&A legwork greatly eases the transition.
-Plus, IT is more comfortable knowing what the target company has for users, licenses, workloads, directories, security policies, administrative practices, configurations, as well as data sharing such as through SharePoint or OneDrive.
+Plus, IT is more comfortable knowing what the target company has for users, licenses, workloads, directories, security policies, administrative practices, configurations, and data sharing, such as through SharePoint or OneDrive.

-Learn more about Microsoft Office 365 administration with a CoreView demo.
+Learn more about Microsoft 365 administration with a CoreView demo.